bruceharrison1984/TinyHealthCheck/README.md

     "CustomValue": "SomeValueFromServices"
 }
 ```

+## Example
+A complete example can be found in the `DummyServiceWorker` directory.

 ## Hostname consideration
 By default, the `hostname` parameter is set to `localhost`.
 This will work fine for local development, but will not work across the network.